sideshowtom/solidlov/use cases/use cases.md

 - An agent collects local vocabularies and optimizes them for search efficiency

+- An agent sets or gets a form or html template associated with a vocabulary to be sent to subscribers when the vocabulary is updated.
+The form or template will have boilerplate and also fields for the changed items.

+- An agent sets or gets a form or html template associated with a class or property in a vocabulary to be sent to subscribers when the the class or property is updated.
+The form or template will have boilerplate that includes information about the vocabulary and also fields for the changed items.

 ## Terms

 - Agent: An individual, group, or app
 - Ancestral: A vocabulary with descendants
 - Descendant: A vocabulary cloned from an ancestor and changed or intended to be changed in some way
 - Local: On the same Solid pod.
 These are not necessarily private.

+- Prerequisite: A vocabulary that is included or imported in a dependent vocabulary
 - Remote: On a different Solid pod
 - Restrict: To specify access according to Solid protocols
 - Subscribe: To get notifications according to ActivityPub protocols
 - Vocabulary: An ontology in OWL or RDFS